 - organic molecules in nanomachines and nanoelectronics

-You will study in an innovative, dynamic and challenging environment through a combination of research-based teaching, team-based project work and a high degree of interaction with industrial partners.
-You will experience state-of-the-art laboratory facilities including a class 100 clean room, holding modern equipment for micro and nanoscale fabrication and characterisation as well as a new, fully equipped biochemistry lab including a class 1 area and state-of-the-art biophysical investigation equipment.
+You have access to state-of-the-art laboratory facilities including a class 100 clean room with modern equipment for micro and nanoscale fabrication and characterisation as well as a new, fully equipped biochemistry lab including a class 1 area and state-of-the-art biophysical investigation equipment.

-For furher information about laboratoty facilities, please see nanolab.aau.dk
+For further information about laboratory facilities, please see nanolab

 as a student at aau you encounter …